Skip to content

 1. Test Function Normal

-Possible causes and solutions:
+Possible reasons and solutions:

 The called function indeed requires a long time to run Contact the function developer to troubleshoot the issue

-Possible causes and solutions:
+Possible reasons and solutions:

-About "Redis Connection Issue"
+About "Redis Connection Has Issues"

-This may be because after the k8s cluster or Redis Pod restarts, the old connection between DataFlux Func and Redis is not closed, or DataFlux Func cannot be aware that the Redis connection has been disconnected, causing the DataFlux Func task process to always wait for messages from Redis but never communicate normally.
+This may be because after the k8s cluster or Redis Pod restarts, the old connection between DataFlux Func and Redis is not closed, or DataFlux Func cannot know that the Redis connection has been disconnected, causing the DataFlux Func task process to always wait for messages from Redis but never communicate normally.

 At this time, while ensuring that Redis is running normally, restarting the entire DataFlux Func can solve this problem.